FOLLOW US

 15 Visit the Ironworks Distillery in Lunenburg

 Round off your visit to Lunenburg with a stop at the Ironworks Distillery.
 Housed in a 19th-century blacksmith's shop, this micro-distillery crafts artisanal spirits and liqueurs using locally sourced fruits and grains.
 Take a tour of the distillery, learn about the distillation process, and sample their award-winning products.
 From apple brandy to blueberry liqueur, there's something to tickle every tippler's fancy.
-And don't forget to pick up a bottle or two to take home as a souvenir of your Nova Scotia adventure.
+Pick up a bottle or two to take home as a souvenir of your Nova Scotia adventure.
 With its charming ambiance and delicious spirits, the Ironworks Distillery is a must-visit for any spirit connoisseur.

 Advertisement